How To Make Pizza On The Grill

 The best pizza stone for grill use is the Broil King Pizza Stone, specifically designed for the perfect crust and optimal cheese gooiness.

-As such, the ceramic composite that makes up this pizza stone transfers grill heat evenly across the pizza base like a traditional brick pizza oven.
+As such, the ceramic composite that makes up this pizza stone transfers grill heat evenly across the pizza base like a traditional gas pizza oven.
 This prevents the interior of the dough from drying out and lets it remain chewy and spongy, while being fully cooked.

 And with the 15-inch Broil King model, you have plenty of freedom for the size of your pizza and it won’t block the convection effect of a closed-lid grill.